CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.March 2020

 The expansion is now geometric, arithmetic, and exponential.
 And, we do project that Langlands scholars and string theorists have done a major amount of work to define this space and its automorphic forms .
 Here is a discovery process whereby every equation within Langlands programs can be tested within a highly-structured environment.
 We need help with simple questions: “Might the radius of our infinitesimal sphere be a string?”
 We need help with more difficult questions, i.e. “Does this model reopen Witten’s equations of state within the Seiberg–Witten invariants?”

 Our little universe gets smaller.
 Base-2 is just one dimension of this expansion.
-This universe appears to be opportunistic so may well use base-3, base-5, base-7, base-11 and base-13 to introduce yet even more complex functions for this universe.
-Of course, most notations are included within base-2, base-3 and base-5.
-Here would be John Wheeler’s infamous wormholes and the formal unleashing of science fiction.
+This universe appears to be opportunistic so may well figure out how to use base-3, base-5, base-7, base-11 and base-13.
+What might be the linear components?
+How would linearity relate to the dynamics of base-2?
+Might there be simple coupling that introduces yet even more complex functions for this universe?
+How would John Wheeler’s infamous wormholes work?
+How do we constructively open our imaginations and its science fiction?

 Within this model all notations are active all the time.
 They build off of each other.

 Finite-infinite.
-This system is its own self-enclosed system with its own rules and axioms that are grounded in a problematic statement — the origins of these perfections are not finite.
+This system is slowly evolving with its own rules and axioms that are grounded in what will be a problematic statement for many people — the origins of these perfections are not finite.
 Opening the finite-infinite relation is an age-old enterprise fraught with tensions so please allow me to close that door rather quickly by emphasizing our simple definition of the infinite: “The infinite is the qualitative expression of continuity, symmetry and harmony whereby continuity begets order, symmetry begets relations, and harmony begets dynamics.”
 The finite is the quantitative expression.
 That’s it.
 Nothing more.
 Anything else anybody wants to impute is their business; it is probably not relevant here.

 Within a little over one second, the base-2 expansion is out to the 144th notation.
 Planck Length is 360,424.632 kilometers.
 Planck mass is a hefty 4.8537×1034 kilograms.
 Just to put that in context, the mean average distance between the earth and the moon is 384,402 km (238,856 mi).
 It is 356,500 km (221,500 mi) at the perigee and 406,700 km (252,700 mi) at the apogee.
 The sun’s mass is around 1.989 × 1030 kg so at this notation, the density of the universe has analogies to a neutron star.
 The universe as we know it begins to take shape between Notation-196 and 197.
 At 10,829,559,004,640,000 seconds, Notation-196, the emergence is at 343.15 million year mark.